Freedom of the press: Iran

-In its 2019 annual report, the Committee to Protect Journalists found at least 250 journalists in jail in relation to their work, and stated that the number of imprisoned journalists in Iran was 11, citing the crackdown on protests by the Iranian people over rising gasoline prices.
+In its 2019 annual report, the Committee to Protect Journalists found at least 250 journalists in jail in relation to their work and stated that the number of imprisoned journalists in Iran was 11, citing the crackdown on protests by the Iranian people over rising gasoline prices.
 The report named Eritrea, Vietnam and Iran as "the worst prisons for journalists" after China, Turkey, Saudi Arabia and Egypt.

-On September 8, 2020, Reporters Without Borders expressed concern about the continuing detention and repression of journalists in Iran, and warned for the journalists and Reporters who have been arrested for their activities and subjected to harassment.
-"The Human Rights Council must take more serious action to protect and defend journalists," said an official.
+On 8 September 2020, Reporters Without Borders expressed concern about the continuing detention and repression of journalists in Iran and warned for the journalists and Reporters who have been arrested for their activities and subjected to harassment.
+"The Human Rights Council must take more serious action to protect and defend journalists", said an official.

-On Monday, November 9, 2020, Ralph Nestmeyer, Vice President of the German Section of the Pen Association, referred to the repressive methods of authoritarian regimes: "Freedom of expression has declined in many parts of the world."
+On Monday, 9 November 2020, Ralf Nestmeyer, vice president of PEN Germany, referred to the repressive methods of authoritarian regimes: "Freedom of expression has declined in many parts of the world".
 He added that dictatorial regimes respond to any criticism with violence and imprisonment.
 This year the World Pen Association (Pen), will concentrate on the fate of writers in Iran, China, Turkey, Peru and Uganda.

-Human Rights Watch condemned the punishment of the death penalty and demanded that it be prevented at all cost, following the December 12 execution of an Iranian dissident on vague charges.
+Human Rights Watch condemned the punishment of the death penalty and demanded that it be prevented at all costs, following the 12 December execution of an Iranian dissident on vague charges.
 Rouhallah Zam, the founder of Telegram channel Amadnews, was allegedly detained when he was visiting Iran in October 2019.
 He was deported forcibly to Iran and convicted of vague national security charges, as per Human Rights Watch.
 Zam faced trial for his ‘activism’ after being deported to Iran.
-The Iranian Supreme Court confirmed his verdict on December 8 and the journalist was executed on December 12.
+The Iranian Supreme Court confirmed his verdict on 8 December and the journalist was executed on 12 December.

-Palestine
+Palestine and Israel

 In October 2019, the Palestinian Authority blocked 59 websites, claiming that they were critical of the government.
-These websites were both Palestinian and Arabic, and were identified to have been publishing material that "threaten national security and civil peace."
+These websites were both Palestinian and Arabic and were identified to have been publishing material that "threaten national security and civil peace".
 Quds News Network, among the blocked sites, stated that the move reflected the Palestinian Authority's repression of the press.

+In 2023, nearly 75% of journalists killed worldwide were Palestinians who had died in Israel’s war in Gaza.
+According to the Committee to Protect Journalists, Israel was the second worst country in the world for allowing the murderers of journalists to go unpunished.
+UNESCO awarded its 2024 World Press Freedom Prize to the Palestinian journalists of Gaza.